grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 Well, maybe not always.

 The *World of Darkness* has some of the greatest villains in tabletop roleplaying.
 The Wyrm, the Technocracy, Oblivion and Banality.
 All horrifying in their own way, and they're not just iconic.
 They define the setting and themes as much as the splats do.
-What are the Garou with their war against the embodiment of ecological corruption?
+What are the Garou without their war against the embodiment of ecological corruption?

 Yet, in the 30 years since the OWoD, trends have moved away from monolithic settings.
-The chief complaint against the WoD was always the dreaded metaplot, a vast body of lore shaped by the monolithic entities in the setting: the Carmarilla, the Hierarchy, etc. It made it almost impossible for casual players to dip into the various game lines, and so White Wolf moved away from metaplot in subsequent game lines, such as *Vampire: the Requiem*.
+The chief complaint against the WoD was always the dreaded metaplot, a vast body of lore shaped by the monolithic entities in the setting: the Carmarilla, the Traditions, etc. It made it almost impossible for casual players to dip into the various game lines, and so White Wolf moved away from metaplot in subsequent game lines, such as *Vampire: the Requiem*.

 **Chapter 6: Adversaries.** Second only to the splats chapter, the adversaries define urban fantasy games.

 ## Summary

-It's dense, but only because it tries to cover so much ground, and the content we have is a little shallow.
+*Curseborne* is dense, but only because it tries to cover so much ground, and the content we have is a little shallow.
 There's lots going on, but it feels like there is no unifying whole.
 The initial editions of the *World of Darkness* games were a little sparse, but they were punchy, thematic and got the point. *Curseborne* is lacking here.

 But there is no core conflict here!
 Merely a lot of smaller ones, that don't seem to represent any significant threat to the splats.